yangyan92/Deep-ADMM-Net/README.md

 ***********************************************************************************************************

-This is a testing and training code for Basic-ADMM-Net in "Deep ADMM-Net for Compressive Sensing MRI" (NIPS 2016)
+This is a testing and training code for Deep ADMM-Net in "Deep ADMM-Net for Compressive Sensing MRI" (NIPS 2016)

 If you use this code, please cite our papers:
 [1] Yan Yang, Jian Sun, Huibin Li, Zongben Xu.
 Deep ADMM-Net for Compressive Sensing MRI，NIPS(2016).